 Aggravated Sexual Assault

 An aggravated sexual assault conviction always requires imprisonment.
-These are sexual assault allegations wherein the accused disfigures, wounds, maims, or otherwise endangers the life of the victim.
+These are allegations wherein the complainant was sexually assaulted during the sexual activity or the assault the accused disfigures, wounds, maims, or otherwise endangers the life of the victim.
 It is an indictable offence and the most harshly punished type of sexual assault charge.

 Aggravated Sexual Assault Penalties